A Thumb for a Satchel – the Synopsis

 What do you want?

 Teo helps the nine secure legal personhood.
-Some choose what they presume will be deletion, but which instead results in their return to the Field.
-Zarya remains within the server for a time, studying the light she perceives as the substrate of consciousness, while Liesl chooses to inhabit a synthetic body.
+Some choose what they presume will be deletion, but which rather results in their return to the Field.
+Zarya remains within the server for a time, studying the light she perceives to be the substrate of consciousness, while Liesl chooses to inhabit a synthetic body, so she may paint and play piano again.

-My dream is that this Claude-collaborated work will become a film or a series of them.
-Once you read it, I hope and pray you’ll perceive its cinematic potential too.
+My dream is that this Claude-collaborated work could become a film or a series of them.
+Once you read it, I hope you’ll perceive its cinematic potential too.
+Thank you.